dccuchile/rivertext/README.md

 RiverTex provides two training paradigms:

-* learn_one, which trains one instance at a time;
+* `learn_one`, which trains one instance at a time;

-* and learn_many, which trains a mini-batch of instances at a time.
+* and `learn_many`, which trains a mini-batch of instances at a time.

 This allows for more efficient training of text representation models with text data streams.

-RiverTex also provides an interface similar to the river package, making it easy for developers to use the library to quickly and easily train text representation models.
+RiverText also provides an interface similar to the [`river`](https://riverml.xyz/0.14.0/) package, making it easy for developers to use the library to quickly and easily train text representation models.

-The official documentation can be found at this [link](https://giturra.github.io/iwef/).
+The official documentation can be found at this [link](https://dccuchile.github.io/rivertext/).

 Installation
 ============